 - Here is the menu

-Philippe The Original is one of the oldest and best known restaurants in Southern California.
+Philippe The Original is one of the oldest and best-known restaurants in Southern California.
 Philippe’s was established in 1908 by Philippe Mathieu, who claimed the distinction of having created the “French Dipped Sandwich.”
 One day in 1918, while making a sandwich, Mathieu inadvertently dropped the sliced french roll into the roasting pan filled with juice still hot from the oven.
 The patron, a policeman, said he would take the sandwich anyway and returned the next day with some friends asking for more dipped sandwiches.
 And so was born the “French Dipped Sandwich,” so-called either because of Mathieu’s French heritage, the French roll the sandwich is made on or because the officer’s name was French.
 The answer is lost to history.

-I had the french dip with potato salad and it was an amazing sandwich.
-It’s unique to see the person that you order from make the sandwich right there in behind the counter and hand it to you without missing a beat or stepping away from the counter.
+I had the beef dip with potato salad, and it was an amazing sandwich.
+It’s unique to see the person that you order from making the sandwich right there in behind the counter and hand it to you without missing a beat or stepping away from the counter.

 I would have to say for me though the highlight was the mustard.
-They make it fresh every week and man is it spicy, just the way I like it.
-It really was a great addition to the french dipped sandwich.
-They also had a jar of pickled eggs that the man next to me seemed to be enjoying, but I did not partake in them.
+They make it fresh every week, and man is it spicy, just the way I like it.
+It was a great addition to the sandwich, and they have been making it the same since the 1920s.